MTeixeira24/PLR_Oradores_Convidados_3/README.md

 18) A lecture will have a main subject that may cover a similar subject based on distance

-19) Different parameters include: Number os lectures, Subjects, Speakers, Cost of stay and transportations, budget, etc.
+19) Different parameters include: Number of lectures, Subjects, Speakers, Cost of stay and transportations, budget, etc.

 * DOMINION/VARIABLES

 Identification of possible variables and their corresponding dominion

-Number of talks (palestras)
+Number of talks (palestras) - Input
-Budget
+Budget - Input
-Number of speakers
+Number of speakers - Input, Hardcoded

-A matrix with n lines and n columns where n is the number of topics The topics can be hard coded into the predicate
-The matrix will have in its diagonal the value 0 which indicates the same topic The farther from this diagonal the larger the distance.
+A matrix with n lines and n columns where n is the number of topics - Input, Hardcoded The matrix will have in its diagonal the value 0 which indicates the same topic The farther from this diagonal the larger the distance.

+Cost of stay- Input
+Cost of transportation - Input, hardcoded

+Results:

 * CONSTRAINTS